 Higher costs mean higher prices.

 In the current state of affairs, price increases will inevitably be passed to patrons in the coming months.
 For now, PPP money is assisting the small independents as they slowly open their doors.
-However, with many establishments at only 80 percent operating capacity, few are breaking even.
+However, with many establishments at 50-60 percent operating capacity (with new cases threatening closures), few are breaking even.
 Foodservice operators make their money on the last 10 percent of sales, so the question remains, how long can manufacturers hold from passing off price increases?

 Manufacturers Feel the Heat